Hexagon/croner/README.md

 *   Croner also allow you to pass a javascript Date object, or a ISO 8601 formatted string, as a pattern.
 The scheduled function will trigger once at the specified date/time.
 If you use a timezone different from local, you pass ISO 8601 local time in target location, and specify timezone using the options (2nd parameter).

+*   **Important**: Croner does not take care of runs missed during daytime savings time (DST) shifts.
+E.g.: If the clock shifts från 23:59:59 to 01:00:00 a job scheduled between 00:00:00 and 00:59:59 that day would be missed.
+This might change in a future major release.
+Current state at [#132](https://github.com/Hexagon/croner/issues/53).

 ```javascript
 // ┌──────────────── (optional) second (0 - 59)
 // │ ┌────────────── minute (0 - 59)